zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 <td>User ID.</td>
 </tr>
 <tr><td><code>elapsed</code></td>
-<td>Time interval (ms) from calling <code>JoinChannel()</code> until this callback is triggered.</td>
+<td>Time interval (ms) from calling the <code>JoinChannel()</code> method until the SDK triggers this callback.</td>
 </tr>
 </tbody>
 </table>

-#### Other User Offline Callback (UserOfflineHandler)
+#### Other User is Offline Callback (UserOfflineHandler)

 ```
 public delegate void UserOfflineHandler (uint uid, USER_OFFLINE_REASON reason);
 ```

-This callback notifies the application that a user has left the channel or gone offline.
+This callback notifies the application that a user has left a channel or gone offline.

-The SDK reads the timeout data to determine if a user has left the channel (or has gone offline).
+The SDK reads the timeout data to determine if a user has left a channel (or has gone offline).
 If no data package is received from the user in 15 seconds, the SDK assumes the user is offline.
 Sometimes a weak network connection may lead to false detections; therefore, it is recommend to use signaling for reliable offline detection.

 <table>
 <colgroup>